OctopusDeploy/blog/blog/2020-05/self-service-database-provisioning-with-octopus-runbooks-and-redgate-sql-clone/index.md

 ![Adding a the sqlclone role to the step](octopus_target_roles.png)

 For the SQL Clone parameters, you probably want to try to use variables to simplify the config.
-In my case, I’m using Windows Auth to authenticate against SQL Clone so I left the **SQL Clone User** and **SQL Clone Password** fields blank.
+In my case, I’m using Windows Auth to authenticate against SQL Clone, so I left the **SQL Clone User** and **SQL Clone Password** fields blank.

 I’ve not used an **SQL Clone Template** ([documentation](https://documentation.red-gate.com/clone/modifications-during-provisioning/clone-modifications)).
 However, these might be useful for tasks such as:

 - Inserting some dev/test friendly test cases into some of my tables.
-- Modify the database security depending on whether this is being run in the dev or the test environment, especially if the image only includes the production database users and role members, etc,.
+- Modify the database security depending on whether this is being run in the dev or the test environment, especially if the image only includes the production database users and role members, etc.

 Remember, the template is executed against the clone, not the image, so it will inflate the size of the _diff file_.
 Do not make bulk changes to the data or rebuild indexes on any large tables in a template file or your developer’s hard drives will pay the price.

-Generally, your clones will probably want to use the production database name.
-However, in some cases that can cause issues.
-For example, if you want to create multiple clones on the same instance you’ll need to give them different names.
+Generally, your clones will probably want to use the production database name, however, in some cases, that can cause issues.
+For example, if you want to create multiple clones on the same instance, you’ll need to give them different names.
 You wouldn’t want to accidentally replace any pre-existing dev/test databases.
 For this reason, I’ve used special variables for `SQL Server` and `Clone Name`.

 Here’s my config: